The ‘Pew Prayer’

 Use the supper time to meet others and find out their concerns and pray quietly with them.
 This will look a bit weird to newcomers with pairs of bowed heads all around the building, but they will know that we love each other and trust God’s providence.

-Newcomers tend to leave fairly quickly so we have to move fast by identifying the visitor in our pew and offering them conversation immediately the service ends.
+Newcomers tend to leave fairly quickly so we have to move fast by identifying the visitor in our pew and offering them conversation immediately after the service ends.
 It’s all very purposeful: make sure they are welcomed properly by you and your friends, maybe introduce them to the minister and help them see how they can fit in to the congregation.
 You may have to postpone catching your friends until after the newcomers have been cared for.

 Once you catch this vision of church, you are always the last to leave because the opportunities to minister don’t end until the last person leaves.
 Gone are the days of fitting church in between breakfast and brunch.
 Ministry of the pew takes time.
 In the forthcoming issues of Factotum, we’ll continue to explore practical ways in which we can be better Christian servants.
 Sorry to have ruined your ‘day of rest’.
 Church requires a lot of effort, if we are to build the body of Christ.
 Don’t worry: you have Monday to Saturday to rest so that you’ll be fit for next week’s work at church.